fnassar/connectionslab/assignments/Week1.md

 I used a simple gradient for the background and color changes or text size increase on hover to help the user recognize the presence of a hyperlink at said locations.

-I started with a simple wireframe
+I started with a simple wireframe that simply describes the website i briefly talked about above.
-![alt text](https://github.com/fnassar/connectionslab/blob/main/Week1/ProjectDocumentation/Wireframe.jpg "Wire Frame") that simply describes the website i briefly talked about above.
+![alt text](https://github.com/fnassar/connectionslab/blob/main/Week1/ProjectDocumentation/Wireframe.jpg "Wire Frame")

-With that being said, here is the link to my simple website.
+With that being said, here is the link to my website.
 ### Link:
 [text link with title](https://fnassar.github.io/connectionslab/Week1/ProjectDocumentation/index.html "Project Documentation Website")